 As soon as you do your keyword research and come up with a list of key phrases you want to rank, find their place on your SEO score.
 Some of the vital areas are the Page Title, a few lines within the page, the Image Title, and Alt Tag for Images.

 For instance, if your main keyword is “buy and hold investor mobile home park”, this is how each one would look like:

 Page Title: HOW TO FIND THE BEST MOBILE HOME PARK FOR INVESTORS

 Within the Page: place the key phrase at around 1-2% of the total word count.
-If you have a 2,000-word content, you need to repeat it at least 2-4 times.
+If you have 2,000 words of content, you need to repeat it at least 2-4 times.
 Avoid going overboard because Google will consider keyword stuffing, which can hurt your SERP (Search Engine Results Page) ranking.

 Image Title: buy-and-hold-investor-mobile-home-park.jpg